This contemporary wine rack displays seven bottles of your favorite vintage in a minimal amount of counter space.

 Measure and mark the locations of parts D and E on parts B and C. Drill pilot holes, then glue and nail the parts in place.
 (Use scraps under parts B and C as supports while you nail the others in place.)
 Repeat for the second frame.

-Clamp the horizontal connectors H in position while you drill 5/64" pilot holes from the underside (Wine Rack Project Diagram, Connector Locations).
+Clamp the horizontal connectors H in position while you drill 5/64-in pilot holes from the underside (Wine Rack Project Diagram, Connector Locations).
 Then glue and screw the connectors in place and let dry.

 Finish-sand where needed and patch any nail holes.